NightHawkATL/portainer-template-lists/scripts/gotify_sort/readme.md

 As you add more applications, they will be out of order.
 You will need to re-run this script each time you add a new application to re-sort them correctly.

 Thanks to [samcro1967](https://github.com/samcro1967) for providing his script on [this](https://github.com/gotify/server/issues/358#issuecomment-2316326913) thread.
+I only verified that it works and created a write-up.
+I am putting it here to share with others I converse with to make it easy for them to replicate.